pytask-dev/pytask/docs/source/tutorials/how_to_skip_tasks.rst

 In large projects, you may have many long running tasks that you only want to execute sporadically, e.g. when you are not working locally but running the project on a server.

-In that case, we recommend using ``@pytask.mark.skipif`` which lets you supply a condition and a reason as arguments:
+In this case, use the ``@pytask.mark.skipif`` decorator which requires a condition and a reason as arguments:

 .. code-block:: python